billhennessy/blog-chunky/content/post/2021/breaking-united-nations-set-to-take-over-all-corporations.md

 So I consumed nothing with calories from 8:00 p.m.
 Tuesday, June 1 until 10:00 a.m.
 Sunday, June 6.
 (Water, black coffee, black tea, Redmond's Real Salt, and non-caloric vitamins and supplements only.)
 The extra 2 hours gained each day, I re-allocated to prayer, spiritual reading, and learning about diet, exercise, and fasting for optimal performance, both mentally and physically.

 Following my fast, I followed a strict ketogenic diet which research both in the lab and in the field with real people proves to be the best way to make our bodies and minds the best they can be.
+I acheived peak therapeutic ketosis yesterday and today.
+The thick purple line indidcates GKI (glucuse-ketone index).

+{{< figure src="gki-chart.png" >}}

 A strict keto diet has been shown to cure:

 Type 2 diabetes
 Certain forms of cancer